c4s4/neon/doc/usermanual.md

 A build file is a YAML map.
 First level fields are the following:

 - **doc** is the documentation of the build file.
 This is a string.
 - **default** is for default target, which will run if none is passed on command line.
 This might be a string or a list of strings.
-If no default targets are defined, you must pass a target on command line.
+If no default targets are defined, you must pass a target on command line, unless the build file defines only one target.
 - **extends** is the list of extended build files.
 See inheritance section for more details.
 This is a string or a list of strings.
 - **repository** is the default location for parent build files.
 Defaults to directory *.neon* in the home directory of the user.
 - **context** is a list of scripts loaded on startup.
 This is a string or a list of strings.
 This is useful to define your own builtin functions.